fifthtry-community/lets-network/README.md

-# app template

-This repository should be used to create all apps in the fifthtry marketplace ecosystem.

-## Instructions For People Using Template

-- On FifthTry create the three sites and make them non-editable.
-- Create tokens for each of them and add them to Github secrets, follow the names in `.github/yml` files.
-- Mark `lets-network.fifthtry.site` as a package on FifthTry.
-- Remove everything till this line from README.

-# `lets-network` - A XXX for sites
+# `lets-network` - all your contacts, in one place, on your site.

-You can use this fastn app to XXX.
+You can use this fastn app to manage your contacts or personal network.
+This is your addressbook on your website.

 ## Developer Setup